wbrowar/kids-money/README.md

 This adds the amount set in Settings for the Interest field for the kid with the slug, `kid-slug`.

-> **NOTE:** You can also only use one `-allowence` or `-interest` argument per time the command is run.
+> **NOTE:** You can also only use one `-allowance` or `-interest` argument per time the command is run.
 If you add both arguments an error will appear and you will need to update your command.

 ## Hosting